SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 # About JPA

-The Java Persistence API (JPA) is a Java specification for accessing, persisting, and managing data between Java objects or classes and a relational database.
+The Java Persistence API (JPA) is a Java specification for accessing, persisting and managing data between Java objects or classes and a relational database.

 This concept is known as ORM (**Object-relational mapping**).